Door Care & Maintenance

 • Fire-resistant glazing: Check for cracks or damage in glass panels.

-Professional inspection: Schedule annual inspections by certified technicians.
+• Schedule annual inspections by certified technicians.

 • Smoke seals: Regularly check and replace damaged smoke seals around the door's edges.